 Department of Justice is now the Department of Communities and Justice.
 Find out more >

-A defendant breaches an Apprehended Violence Order (AVO) when he or she knowingly does something that the AVO says they are not allowed to do.
+A defendant breaches an AVO when they knowingly do something that the AVO says they are not allowed to do.

-If the defendant breaches the AVO, you should report the breach to the police as soon as possible.
+If the defendant breaches the AVO by disobeying the orders, you should report the breach to the police as soon as possible.
 The police have the power to arrest the defendant and charge them with the criminal offence of contravening the AVO (breaching the AVO).

-The defendant cannot be charged with breaching an AVO if they were not served with the Provisional, Interim or Final AVO (unless they were in court when the order was made).
+The defendant can't be charged with breaching an AVO if they were not served with the Provisional, Interim or Final AVO (unless they were in court when the order was made).
 This means that a defendant can't breach the AVO if they don't know it has been made.

 From 25 November 2017 all Domestic Violence Orders (DVOs) are automatically nationally recognised and enforceable.
 This means that NSW Police can enforce DVOs made in other Australian states and territories.
 Other states and territories can also enforce NSW ADVOs.

 From 25 November 2017 a registered foreign order will automatically be recognised in other states and territories.

 If a defendant breaches a DVO, NSW Police will check that:

 the conditions that relate to the report of the breach

 either one or both parties was in NSW at the time of the alleged breach.

 If the defendant is not in NSW when the order is breached, NSW Police may refer the incident to the jurisdiction where the defendant was located at the time of the breach for further investigation.